Charlie's Canine Hydrotherapy Clinic

 Why Hydrotherapy?

-There are several properties of water that contribute to the many benefits to be had by the canine patient.
+There are several properties of water that contribute to the many benefits of hydrotherapy for the canine patient.
 These include:

-Buoyancy- the buoyant force supports the dog’s weight reducing weight bearing.
+Buoyancy - the buoyant force supports the dog’s weight, reducing weight bearing during canine rehabilitation.

-The warmth of the water (32 degrees) helps the muscles to relax, so comfort increases, joints loosen and movement is overall much easier than on land.
+Additionally, the warmth of the water (32 degrees) helps the muscles to relax, increasing comfort, loosening joints, and making movement overall much easier than on land, especially during underwater treadmill therapy.

 Types of Conditions that Benefit from Hydrotherapy